Expert Care for Your Oral Health at Foundation Dental Specialists

-Endodontic Microsurgery in
+Endodontic Microsurgery in Pasadena, CA

 Maximum precision.
 Minimal discomfort.
 We make successful root canal treatments happen every day thanks to endodontic microsurgery.
+Our expertise in microsurgical endodontics ensures even the most complex procedures are performed with unmatched accuracy and care.

 What Is Endodontic Microsurgery?